kristianmandrup/rspec-book-codebreaker/README.markdown

 ### User stories are a planning tool

-* have business value
+* Have business value
-* be testable
+* Be testable
-* be small enough to implement in one iteration
+* Be small enough to implement in one iteration

 #### Planning first iteration